Baltoli/project-docs/notes/log.md

   infinitely - this is a bit like what my definition of cyclic traces is like.
 * Begun to work on writeup in earnest, looking at the background section on TESLA first of all.
+* Looking again at LWIP - doesn't look so promising after all.
+The callback-styled API means that it's unlikely I'll find a hot code path that's also amenable to useful TESLA instrumentation.
+* The other problem is that functions are large, have deep nested branches, and don't often call other functions.
+* This all adds up to a reasonable case study on "what makes static analysis difficult".
+* Should look into exporting counterexample traces when model checking fails - makes this all a bit better if we can do that.

+# 7/4/2017

+* Thought on instrumenting LWIP - as long as I can get *some* assertions into a hot path, it should be enough that I can demonstrate a use case (i.e. that they are statically analysable).
+The actual properties asserted are in a sense less important (one or two good examples is probably enough).
+* Can then extend the evaluation with a detailed study of what makes it hard to actually do the static analysis (with code examples from LWIP).
+*